DSM-5 Criteria for Autism Spectrum Disorder

 Autism Spectrum Disorder

-Autism is derived from the Greek word “autos” meaning self.
-It reflects thef fact that autistic children seem to lack interest in other people.
+Autism is derived from the Greek word “autos”, meaning self.
+It reflects the fact that autistic children seem to lack interest in other people.
 It was first described by Dr Leo Kanner (1943).
-It manifests as markedly abnormal social interactions and ability to communicate, abnormal patterns of interest and patterns of behavior.
-Children usually have severely blunted social interaction, problems with language acquisition or development, preoccupations, and ritualistic behaviors.
-Symptoms are usually recognized between 12 – 24 months of age.
+It manifests as markedly abnormal social interactions and the ability to communicate, abnormal patterns of interest and patterns of behaviour.
+Children usually have severely blunted social interaction, problems with language acquisition or development, preoccupations, and ritualistic behaviours.
+Symptoms are usually recognised between 12 and 24 months of age.
 The diagnosis is clinical.
 Autism must be diagnosed before age 3.
-The cause is idiopathic (not associated with vaccines!).
-Autism is a chronic condition and the prognosis is variable.
-The two most important predictors of adult outcome are intellectual funcitoning and language impairment.
+The cause is idiopathic (it is not associated with vaccines!).

 - Theory